-Create gorgeous decorative tiles with air drying clay and a surprising method for adding color.
+Create decorative clay relief tiles with air dry clay and a surprising method for adding color.
 This is a fool-proof project for novice potters.
-And best of all – no firing required!
 Post by Danielle Falk of Little Ginger Studio

-This easy clay project is inspired by the work of Scottish artist Hilke MacIntyre, and her wonderful ceramic relief sculptures (tiles).
+This easy clay project is inspired by the work of Scottish artist Hilke MacIntyre, and her wonderful ceramic relief sculptures.
+Children and adults work together to create a multilayered clay scene, adding color with paint or oil pastels.
+This process is not only creative but also therapeutic, making it an enjoyable experience for all ages.

 How to Make Clay Relief Tiles